Naruu/gotgan/security/microservices_security_in_action/ms_security_in_action.md

       - solution1: short-lived JWT
       - solution2: inform the API gateway of the revoked tokens
     - certificate used to verify a token signature might have expired. \
       then, JWT can no longer be verified.
       - solution1. deploy the new certificate when renewed
       - solution2. provision the ceritifacte of the CA(certificate authority) of the token issuer.

 ### 3.3 Setting up an API gateway with Zuul

 - preveneting access with the firewall
 - use mTLS in communcation between the api gateway and microservices

-## Chapter4.
+## Chapter 4.
 Accessing a secured microservice via a single-page application

 ### Architecture of SPA

 ![spa architecture](spa_arch.jpg)

 ### Authentication flow of SPA

 - authentication flow

   ![spa authentication flow](spa_auth_flow.jpg)